readthedocs/readthedocs.org/docs/user/guides/setup/monorepo.rst

 .. tip::

+   Having multiple different build configuration files can be complex.
-   We recommend that you set up the first 1-2 projects and try to configure them as much as possible before scaling up.
+   We recommend setting up 1-2 projects in your Monorepo and getting them to build and publish successfully before adding additional projects to the equation.

 Next steps
 ----------